apiwizlabs/astrum/README.md

 This will output the parameters and options that are supported by astrum-cli like below.

->       -f, -sf, -swaggerFile=<swaggerFile>
->                                  The Swagger file to lint
+       -f, -sf, -swaggerFile=<OASFile>  The OAS file to lint
->       -h, --help                 Show this help message and exit.
+       -h, --help                       Show this help message and exit.
->       -o, -output=<outputFile>   The output file in which the linting report will
+       -o, -output=<outputFile>         The output file in which the linting report will be generated.
->                                    be generated
->       -p, -prettyPrint           The input swaggerFile will be pretty printed.
-This
->                                    will allow to reference the line numbers of the
+       -p, -prettyPrint                 The input OAS file will be pretty printed.
+This will allow to reference the line numbers of the linting report.
->                                    linting report
->       -r, -ruleFile=<rulesFile>  The custom rules file based on which the swagger
->                                    file will be linted
+       -r, -ruleFile=<rulesFile>        The custom rules file based on which the OAS file will be linted.
->           -skipLint              The linting will be skipped and the input swagger
->                                    file will be pretty printed in console
+       -skipLint                        The linting will be skipped and the input OAS file will be pretty printed in console.
->       -V, --version              Print version information and exit.
+       -V, --version                    Print version information and exit.

-**The astrum-cli by default formats the input swagger specification file and writes it to the current path.
+**The astrum-cli by default formats the input OAS specification file and writes it to the current path.
 This formatted file can be used to match the line numbers in the linting report.**

 Example Usages

 1. Using astrum-cli, lint a swagger specification and output the lint report to a output file using the default rules

->     java -jar astrum-cli-0.0.1-SNAPSHOT.jar -swaggerFile={swaggerSpecificationFilePath} -output={outputFilePath}/output.json
+   `java -jar astrum-cli-0.0.1-SNAPSHOT.jar -swaggerFile={OASFilePath} -output={outputFilePath}/output.json`

-    swaggerSpecificationFilePath - Location of Swagger Spec File in local Machine outputFilePath - Location of output file path which will contain the Linting results
+   `swaggerSpecificationFilePath: Location of OAS file in local Machine`

+   `outputFilePath: Location of output file path which will contain the Linting results`

-2. Using astrum-cli, lint a swagger specification and output the lint report to a output file using the custom rules
+2. Using astrum-cli, lint a OAS specification and output the lint report to a output file using the custom rules

->     java -jar astrum-cli-0.0.1-SNAPSHOT.jar -swaggerFile={swaggerSpecificationFilePath} -output={outputFilePath}/output.json/output.json -r={customRuleFilePath}/rules.json
+   `java -jar astrum-cli-0.0.1-SNAPSHOT.jar -swaggerFile={OASFilePath} -output={outputFilePath}/output.json/output.json -r={customRuleFilePath}/rules.json`

-customRuleFilePath - Location of the rules file.
+    > customRuleFilePath: Location of the rules file.
 Sample rule files can be found [here](/astrum-cli/src/main/resources/)

 ## 🔗 astrum-api